Frequently Asked Questions

 3. Press the + icon.

 4. Enter Wi-Fi SSID and password, hold the + and – keys on your radiator down.

 5. Hold the keys down until SC appears on the heater display.
 Search for the heater in the app.

 6. Give the heater a name.
 Select heater from the list and press Save.

 My heater does not appear when I search in the Adax Wi-Fi app

 Your mobile phone and router must be connected to the same network when connecting or upgrading.
 Did you remember to set your router to 2.4 GHz and WPA2?
 If you have a dual band router able to operate on 2.4 GHz and 5 GHz, we recommend adjusting it to only operate on 2.4 GHz during connection.
 After connection, the router can be reset to its original setting.

-Where can I find a detailed description of all the features of the Wi-Fi app?
+Where can I find a detailed description of the features in the Adax Wi-Fi app?